thecdil/sediment/_tributaries/atmosphere.md

 {% include feature/image-gallery.html objectid="sediment144;sediment145" caption=false%}

-ON HIS TRIPS, Tad was frequently accompanied by his friends Frank Wright and Katie Lee, who documented the travels of "We Three" in her journal, published under the title *All My Rivers Are Gone.* Katie's journals are ebullient with a wonder that often times erupts in passion and grief.
+ON HIS TRIPS, Tad was frequently accompanied by his friends Frank Wright and Katie Lee, who documented the travels of "We Three" in her journal, which she later published under the title *All My Rivers Are Gone.* Katie's journals are ebullient with a wonder that often times erupts in passion and grief.

 {% include feature/blockquote.html quote="*For reasons unexplained, we spoke in whispers as we walked beside a stream that seemed to flow stronger and gurgle louder than it had in times past.
 We waded between high sloping banks of maidenhair furn that had turned to bright turquoise--they bobbed under a seep and shivered in a light breeze.
 We skirted gentle sluices, stooping to feel them run through our fingers, awed by the patient force of moving water that ultimately wins.
 Dilation darkened our eyes, amazement heightened our whispers. <br><br>As our intimacy with the the canyon grew, all we said and did threaded past in slow motion.
 For once, I was lagging behind, wrapped in a timeless aura--not at all certain that I hadn't been standing right there two thousand, ten thousand years ago.
 The thought must have occurred to us all at the same time--that we were passing through a subterranean fairlyland in a sparkling blue sea--but only Tad voiced it--'feels like we're walking under water'--before he realized he shouldn't have.
 I lost it completely; went to my knees crying hysterically, screaming obscenities at the politicians and bureaucracies that had orchestrated the drowning of Eden.*" source="Katie Lee, All My Rivers are Gone, pp. 165-166." link="sedminent12" size="sm" class="px-3 mt-0" %}